 - “I had no idea why I was drinking and using coke, I’d go to meetings and that was ok but would still use.
 It wasn’t until I had help from my therapist and the group psychotherapy that I was able to identify and figure out what was going on and equally importantly what to do about it.
 For me AA & CA has been a constant part of my journey, but it could not be the only part.”

 Time to make a change

 New methods of drug and alcohol treatment are changing.
 If you or someone you care about keeps relapsing there are options for you.
 Help Me Stop’s intensive non-residential face-to-face Dayhab programme is an effective solution that also offers accessible aftercare and family support options to minimise the risk of relapse and to maximise the support of friends and loved ones that is so important to long-term success.

-Our 6-week evening online drug and alcohol treatment programme is an excellent choice for adults who are working and can’t access services in the day or get to our centre in West London.
+Our 6-week evening online drug and alcohol treatment programme is an excellent choice for adults who are working and can’t access services in the day or get to our centre in Central London.
 Families can also access support online.

 If you would like to learn more about why you, or someone you care about, keeps relapsing and want to do something about it then call us now on 0208 191 9191 or jump onto Live Chat/ email us directly.

 Chris Cordell is Help Me Stop’s General Manager and is a senior associate member of the Royal Society of Medicine, Certified International Recovery Specialist, member of the International Society of Addiction Medicine and a member of the Federation of Drug and Alcohol Professionals.